 The Greyhound Adoption Program, or GAP, is run by the Queensland Racing Integrity Commission and is dedicated to finding homes for greyhounds that have retired from racing.

 It is our mission to:

 • Find suitable, loving, long term homes for retired racing greyhounds.

 • Encourage a more positive image of the greyhound and to stimulate the public’s desire to own a greyhound as a family pet.

 • Provide ongoing advice and support to the greyhound and its new owners.

 We at GAP believe that greyhounds can make fantastic pets.
 As with any breed of dog, they are individuals.
 Some are high energy and rough and tumble, others are lazy and laid back.
 However, in general they are best described as quiet and gentle dogs that thrive in a family home environment.
-But the great thing about greyhounds is that there is a dog to suit just about every situation.
+The great thing about greyhounds is that there is a dog to suit almost every situation.
 If you prefer a more outgoing dog, perhaps one that enjoys obedience training or playing fetch with the kids for example, then we can help find the right dog for you!
 If you want a calm and sensitive companion, we have those too!
 The staff at GAP pride themselves on their ability to successfully and consistently place the right greyhound into the right home environment.
-How?
-By taking the time to get to know each greyhound individually and through comprehensive and ongoing behavioural assessments and during the fostering process.
+We do this by taking the time to get to know each greyhound individually and through comprehensive and ongoing behavioural assessments.